arvvvs/No-Pants-University/IntroToComputerScience/KEYWORDS.md

 * Class
 * Function - "Beginner" definition - set of instructions that takes an input and releases an output (See: temperature convert function)
 * Separation of Concerns/Modularity - The idea that if one piece of your code does something different from another piece of your code, they most likely should be different functions
+* Invoke - To call
+* Type - "Beginner" definition - a set of values and operations that operate on those set of values
+* Parameter - A type that gets passed into a function that the function uses to execute its set of instructions.
+(See: temperature convert function) If a function requires an integer to be passed to it, the integer *type* is the parameter
+* Argument - The actual value of the type that gets passed into a function.
+* Algorithm - A recipe to solve a problem
+* Scope - "Beginner" definition - Where you are in the program
+* Expression - produces a result, an expression is usually evaluated
+* Statement - statement does not produce a result, it is relied to DO something, a statement is usually executed
+* Variables - space in memory where a value is stored
+* Assignment Statements - basic assignment of variables, format: <variable> = <expression> (x = y doesn't necessarily mean y = x)
+* Operand - specified quantity or element manipulated
+* Casting
+* Coercion

+## Errors
 * Parsing - A parser goes through your code to able to determine the meaning of pieces of your code.

-## Errors
 * Syntax - string or set of characters that are well defined.
     * Ex of something that not well defined: Girl dog candy.
 * Semantics - Valid syntax that actually has meaning.